On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Introduction

-A great deal of attention in the literature has been focused on the natural problem of modeling networks.
-There are by now a wide variety of network models that have been proposed, ranging from models of largely mathematical interest to models designed to be fit statistically to data.
-See, for example, the sources cited above or, for a shorter treatment, the review paper by~\cite{airoldi2009survey}.
+A great deal of attention in the literature has been focused on the natural problem of modeling networks---of the presence and absence of their ties in particular.
+There is by now a wide variety of network models that have been proposed, ranging from models of largely mathematical interest to models designed to be fit statistically to data.
+See, for example, the sources cited above or, for a shorter treatment, the review paper by \citet{airoldi2009survey}.
 The derivation and study of network models is a unique endeavor, due to a number of factors.
 First, the defining aspect of networks is their relational nature, and hence the task is effectively one of modeling complex dependencies among the vertices.
-Second, quite often there is no convenient space associated with the network, and so the type of distance and geometry that can be exploited in modeling other dependent phenomena, like time series and spatial processes, generally are not available when modeling networks.
-Finally, network problems frequently are quite large, involving hundreds if not thousands or hundreds of thousands of vertices and their edges.
-Since a network of $\nverts$ vertices can in principle have on the order of $O(\nverts^2)$ edges, in network modeling and analysis --- particularly statistical analysis of network data --- the sheer magnitude of the network can be a critical factor in this area.
+Second, quite often there is no convenient space associated with the network, and so the type of distance and geometry that can be exploited in modeling other dependent phenomena, like time series and spatial processes are not, generally, available when modeling networks.
+Finally, network problems frequently are quite large, involving hundreds if not thousands or hundreds of thousands of vertices and their ties.
+Since a network of $\nverts$ vertices can in principle have on the order of $O(\nverts[2])$ ties, in network modeling and analysis---particularly statistical analysis of network data---the sheer magnitude of the network can be a critical factor in this area.

-Suppose that we observe a network, in the form of a directed graph $G=(V,E)$, where $V$ is a set of $\nverts=|V|$ vertices and $E$ is a set of ordered vertex pairs, indicating edges.
-Alternatively, we may think of $G$ in terms of its $\nverts\times \nverts$ adjacency matrix $Y$, where $Y_{ij} = 1$, if $(i,j)\in E$, and $0$, otherwise.
+Suppose that we observe a network, in the form of a directed graph $G=(V,E)$, where $V$ is a set of $\nverts=|V|$ vertices and $E$ is a set of ordered vertex pairs, indicating ties.
+We will focus on graphs with no self-loops: $(u,u) \notin E$ for any $u\in V$.
+Alternatively, we may think of $G$ in terms of its $\nverts\times\nverts$ adjacency matrix $Y$, where $Y_{ij} = 1$, if $(i,j)\in E$, and $0$, otherwise, with $Y_{ii} \equiv0$.
 What is our sample size in this setting?
-At the August, 2010 opening workshop of the recent Program on Complex Networks, held at the Statistical and Applied Mathematical Sciences Institute (SAMSI), in North Carolina, USA, this question in fact evoked three different responses: \begin{enumerate}[(1)] \item it is the number of unique entries in $Y$, i.e., $\nverts(\nverts-1)$; \item it is the number of vertices, i.e., $\nverts$; or \item it is the number of networks, i.e., one. \end{enumerate} Which answer is correct?
+At the opening workshop of the recent Program on Complex Networks, held in August of 2010 at the Statistical and Applied Mathematical Sciences Institute (SAMSI), in North Carolina, USA, this question in fact evoked three different responses: \begin{itemize}[(3)] \item[(1)] it is the number of unique entries in $Y$, that is, $\nverts (\nverts-1)$; \item[(2)] it is the number of vertices, that is, $\nverts$; or \item[(3)] it is the number of networks, that is, one. \end{itemize} Which answer is correct?
+And, why should it matter?